Gaeltacht Minnesota

 Will this workshop run out of space, as the Community Ed class does? {short description of image}(back to questions)

 Possible, but fairly unlikely.
-(Note: this question applies only to the beginner section.)
+(Note: this question applies only to the beginner section, there's always room at the upper levels.)

 That said, we do have limits on how many people we can handle in one classroom.
 If we bump up against those limits, we'll close registration, return forms and checks, and call people if they don't make it in.